 Extensive information about OSU graduate education is available at the OSU Graduate School website.

 The Mathematics Graduate Program rules and requirements are described in the current graduate handbook.

 Some rules change over the years.
 The rules about degree requirements that apply to a student are determined by the Graduate Handbook (previously called Pamphlet) in effect when they entered a particular program (Master's or PhD).
 The Graduate Handbook and Pamphlet archives are maintained for your convenience.
 More questions about rules and their interpretation?
 See these Frequently Asked Questions.

 PhD students are required to take the qualifying exams.
 Registration for the qualifying exams is required.

-Graduate course descriptions are listed in the Graduate School Catalog.
+Graduate course descriptions are listed in the Online Course Catalog.

 Forms, Resources, and Opportunities

 We have assembled links to Mathematics program specific graduate resources and to professional opportunities to assist students in their academic and non-academic professional development.
 The Graduate School posts most of the forms you will need to organize your progress towards your degree and to schedule various exams and events at the exams and meetings page.